Quicklinks

 Technology

-In Digital Technologies students learn to develop and apply technical knowledge, process and computational thinking skills, including algorithmic logic and abstraction, to transform data into informational solutions for real world needs, opportunities, end users, clients or consumers in a range of contexts.
+In Digital Technologies students learn to develop and apply technical knowledge, processes and production skills, including algorithmic logic and abstraction, to transform data into informational solutions for real world needs, opportunities, end users, clients or consumers in a range of contexts.

 The Arts